johnsiilver/webgear/README.md

 ### Example: Screw Javascript, do some WASM!!

+TBD

-I'm going to add examples on how to use the WASM framework.
-Right now it works, but I haven't used it for a lot of things.
-You are free to use it, but I'm going to need some more time to document it.
+I'm going to add examples on how to use the WASM framework in the future.
+Sorry, just haven't got to it yet.

 ## Compile and Runtime errors